-Colorado’s historic mining districts tell the tale of a state rich in precious minerals.
-From silver and gold to globally-ranked quantities of industrial minerals and coal, Colorado has a bit of everything.
+Colorado’s historic metal mining districts tell the tale of a state rich in mineral resources.
+From precious metals to lead, zinc, copper, molybdenum and tungsten; Colorado has a variety of mineral deposits that are still mined today.
 Geologists and miners recognized a broad area throughout central Colorado that contained many precious minerals: the so-called Colorado Mineral Belt.
-This region has produced much of Colorado’s mineral wealth for many decades, beginning in the 1800s.
+This region has produced much of Colorado’s mineral wealth for many decades, beginning in the late-1800s.
 Prospectors came from all parts of the world to seek their fortune in the mountains of Colorado.
-When prices of minerals were high, mining hit boom times, creating large communities like historic Leadville, towns often disappeared after mineral prices fell or when mineral deposits were depleted.
+When prices of metals were high, mining hit boom times, creating large communities like historic Leadville.
+Some towns disappeared after mineral prices fell or when mineral resources were depleted.

-The prior CGS website hosted an extensive set of information on historical metal mining districts from across the state.
+The CGS website has an extensive set of information on historical metal mining districts in the state.
 We recently re-compiled that information into a downloadable data package and a GIS map:

-ON-007-08D Historic Metal Mining Districts of Colorado (Data) – v20201112 — Includes a compilation of individual mining district reviews, organized by county, as well as GIS shapefiles of all districts.
+ON-007-08D Historic Metal Mining Districts of Colorado (Data) – v20201112 — Includes a compilation of individual mining district histories including the location, mineralogy, production, and references as well as GIS shapefiles of all the districts that include hyperlinks to the documents.

-ON-007-08M Historic Metal Mining Districts of Colorado (Map) – v20201112 — This GIS map includes the most current information for this project.
+ON-007-08M Historic Metal Mining Districts of Colorado (Map) – v20201112 — This online map includes the estimated mining district boundaries and hyperlinks to summaries about the location, mineralogy, production, and references associated with each mining district.

 RS-37 Geology and Mineral Resources of Gunnison County, Colorado — Includes section on mining districts located in the county.